 In the country I live in right now, Poland, I see the suppression of intellectuals, especially historians, and thinkers and writers, primarily through the use of the courts.
 A Warsaw court on Tuesday (January 2021) forced some historians to apologize to the niece of a World War II-era Polish mayor whom they reported in their … Continue reading History and Fiction, or Whatever You’re Having Yourself…

 Donald Trump's disastrous destructive four years of US presidency, undoubtedly the worst POTUS in history and a cautionary tale for all leaders, is but the latest part of what makes up many decades of his toxic career.
 Its a career screened by a showman's capacity to obscure what actually went on.
-To himself and to … Continue reading The Useful Idiot
+To himself and to … Continue reading THE TRUMP EXPERIENCE

 Essays can be on any subject.
 They can argue any point, give information, tell a story, try to solve a problem, or convince a reader about a certain viewpoint.
 In fact essays sometimes do many or all of the above things at the same time.
 In this short essay I will try to talk about … Continue reading A Short Essay on Writing Essays